 Updated Team Futures Odds

-Below are a list of team futures along with odds for each of the North Division teams.
+Below are a list of NHL futures odds for each of the North Division teams.
 All odds are via a popular United States sportsbook.

 North Division Winner